 With a huge share of customer base and web traffic, Amazon Business is appealing to business owners.
 Along with that, Amazon offers a great user experience and fast shipping, which are great add-ons to your own B2B e-commerce store.

 When you look closely, it may not be simple.
 Amazon Business can be a great choice for some sellers and a terrible option for a few.
-It depends on the niche you are selling in, competition within your industry, your business model, and flexibility to comply with Amazon restrictions upon sellers.
+It depends on the amazon niche you are selling in, competition within your industry, your business model, and flexibility to comply with Amazon restrictions upon sellers.

 Making more money with sales is the name of the game for most Amazon sellers.
 You may be selling successfully to both consumers and businesses right now.
 However, Amazon Business will give you a broader reach for your business.

 In general, some businesses may only use Amazon Business for their products, while some may not have a choice but to buy on Amazon B2B as suggested by their companies.
 So if you are selling on the B2C marketplace and your products appeal to business owners, you shouldn’t miss out on sales.

 Amazon marketplace is a go-to place for most consumers.
 Similarly, their B2B platform is viable for not only small-mid scale businesses but also Fortune 100 companies.
 So before you jump on the bandwagon, you should carefully weigh the pros and cons of selling on Amazon Business for B2B.
 I’ll explain that in a minute.